cool-people-make-things/smart-shopper/doc/readme/YARD-comments.md

 <h3 align="center">YARD Comments</h3>

+## Context

+YARD comments are used to document Ruby code, making it easier for developers to understand the purpose and usage of code.
+There are specific guidelines for YARD comments and tools that can read and generate documentation from these comments, but we are using it more as a guideline.

+We will use the basic structure of YARD comments in our codebase, with adaptations for our project.

 ## Guidelines

 1. **Method Name**: Include the method name in the comment, so it is clear when skimming.